iliabylich/ruby-ractors-and-concurrent-data-structures/src/parallel_test_framework.md

     @failed << [klass, method_name, err]
   end

   # Why do we need this?
-Because we'll merge reports produced by multiple Ractors.
+Because we'll merge the reports produced by multiple Ractors.
   def merge!(other)
     @passed += other.passed
     @failed += other.failed